-The Sustainable Diversion Limit is the maximum amount of water that can be taken for consumptive use.
-It takes effect in 2019.
+The Sustainable Diversion Limit is the maximum amount of water that can be taken from waterways for consumptive use.

 Sustainable Diversion Limit Adjustment Mechanism

-The Sustainable Diversion Limit Adjustment Mechanism allows the Commonwealth Water Minister, on the advice of the Murray-Darling Basin Authority, to adjust the SDL within defined limits.
-Supply and efficiency measures projects can lead to an adjustment of the Sustainable Diversion Limit.
+The Sustainable Diversion Limit Adjustment Mechanism (SDLAM) allows the Commonwealth Water Minister, on the advice of the Murray-Darling Basin Authority, to adjust the Sustainable Diversion Limit (SDL) within defined limits.
+Supply and efficiency measures projects can lead to an adjustment of the SDL.

 see Efficiency measures

 The Victorian Water Register which offers additional definitions of industry-specific key terms.